 A Note Concerning the COVID-19 Coronoavirus Outbreak

-In keeping with the recommendations of public health authorities, the English Department will be conducting most of its business electronically until further notice.
+In keeping with the recommendations of public health authorities, the English Department will be moving online at the end of November.
 The department chair, department administrator, and faculty will still be working full-time, and we remain fully committed to meeting the needs of students, prospective students, and the university community.
 All full-time professors not currently on leave will be holding virtual office hours for at least three hours per week, during which you will be able to reach them via at least one of the following methods: telephone, videoconference, or email.

 Please contact the following people depending on your questions: